NiklasMelton/AdaptiveResonanceLib/paper.md

 modularity required for broader experimentation.
-The most significant existing ART implementation exists in julia and provides just five models [@Petrenko_AdaptiveResonance_jl_A_Julia_2022] but, like the previously listed MATLAB-based toolboxes, it is not easily accessible to Python-based work flows.
+The most significant existing ART implementation exists in julia and provides just five models [@Petrenko_AdaptiveResonance_jl_A_Julia_2022] but, like the previously listed MATLAB-based toolboxes, it is not easily accessible to Python-based work flows and lacks a modular design.

 These existing implementations of ART models may provide standalone versions of individual models, but they are often not designed to integrate seamlessly with modern